catalogs logo

 LED emergency flares

-It can be hard to spot a car that’s off the road, especially in heavy or drifting snow so make sure you have working emergency flares and brightly color emergency flags to notify rescue workers.
+It can be hard to spot a car that’s off the road, especially in heavy or drifting snow so make sure you have working emergency flares and brightly colored emergency flags to notify rescue workers.
 New LED flares are much safer than the old flame versions, and can often last longer.
-Hang a flag out of your window, on a raised hood or trunk or on a nearby tree or pole.
+Hang a flag out of your window, on a raised hood or trunk, or a nearby tree or pole.

 2. Cell phone back-up charger